Home Energy Professional

 The Home Energy Professional (HEP) certifications are supported by the U.S. Department of Energy (DOE), developed by the National Renewable Energy Laboratory (NREL), and administered by the Building Performance Institute, Inc. (BPI).

-The National Sustainable Structures Center (NSSC), formerly the Weatherization Training Center (WTC), at Pennsylvania College of Technology is a participating BPI Test Center that offers the written and field practical exams for all of the new Home Energy Professional certifications.
-In addition, we offer training and curricula that align with the industry-accepted HEP Job Task Analysis (JTA) for the Retrofit Installer Technician, Crew Leader, and Energy Auditor job classifications.
+The National Sustainable Structures Center (NSSC) at Pennsylvania College of Technology is a participating BPI Test Center that offers the written and field practical exams for all of the Home Energy Professional certifications.
+In addition, we offer training and curricula that align with the industry-accepted HEP Job Task Analysis (JTA) for all of the job classifications.
 NSSC’s Home Energy Professional Retrofit Installer Technician and Energy Auditor training programs are IREC accredited under the IREC Standard 01022:2011.

 Home Energy Professional Certification Exams